 Rating: 4.7 out of 5

-The Charles E. Gagnon Museum & Sculpture Garden, located on 4th St SW in Rochester, Minnesota, is a beautiful place to visit.
+The Charles E. Gagnon Museum & Sculpture Garden, located on 4th St SW in Rochester, MN, is a beautiful place to visit.

 A Minnesotan artist named Charles E. Gagnon created a bronze sculpture that can now be seen worldwide.
 Visitors can see his studio, personal library, and original works at the Charles E. Gagnon Museum and Sculpture Garden.